Missing Lummi Nation woman found alive, aunt says

 A Lummi Nation woman who had been missing since Sept.
-3 has been found alive, her aunt said.
+3 has been found alive, according to her aunt and one of her friends.

-Reatha May Finkbonner, 30, had been reported missing by her family after she was separated from friends in Las Vegas and was not heard from for 20 days, relatives said.
+Relatives of Reatha May Finkbonner, 30, said she was reported missing by her family after she was separated from friends in Las Vegas.
+She was not heard from for 20 days, relatives said.

 Finkbonner’s aunt told Seattle-area news outlets that the mother of two was found by Las Vegas police on Thursday.